- Is there always a turnaround? What if I am having trouble finding one?

 Isn't that what you really want?
 A balanced, healthy mind?
 Has a sick body ever been a problem, or is it your thinking about the body that causes the problem?
 Investigate.
 Let your doctor take care of your body as you take care of your thinking.
 I have a friend who can't move his body, and he is loving life.
 Freedom does not require a healthy body.
 Free your mind.

 Quite the opposite.
 I notice that if I believe it shouldn't exist when it does exist, I suffer.
 Can I just end the war in me?
-Can I stop raping myself and others with my abusive thoughts and actions?
+Can I stop raping myself and others with my abusive thoughts?
 Otherwise I'm continuing through me the very thing I want to end in the world.
 I start with ending my own suffering, my own war.
 This is a life's work.